-Kinetic view heading south along the High Street from Miles Butchers Shop to Wickhams Stores.
+• This is a kinetic view heading south along the High Street from Miles House to Wickhams Stores.
 As with the north view, the south view allows for an appreciation of the frontage on the west side of the High Street and winding nature of the road.
 The view also incorporates the topography of the High Street descending from Pebble Hill.